ShengyuHu/EE629/README.md

 ## Weekly Report 7 (10.26-11.01)

-[2020-10-27] Summarize previous labs and codes, review what have learned in the class.
+[2020-10-27] Summarize previous labs and code, review what have learned in the class.

 [2020-10-29] Study some related projects and determine the project to be completed.